 104. Water plants at the right time

 The best time is in the morning before 10 AM.
-In this time winds are slower and the environment is cooler which helps water absorb into the soil and roots of plants.
+During this time winds are slower and the environment is cooler which helps water be absorbed into the soil and roots of plants.
 The evaporation is very low and your plants take full benefit of water.
 You don’t need to give water multiple times a day if you do it in the morning times.

 105. Go for water-efficient toilets

 Americans on average flush toilets 5 times a day which consumes 24% of the water daily.
 While each flush takes around 7 gallons of water which is 35 gallons a day.

 But how do you save money on water usage in your toilet?
 The answer is water-efficient or low-flow toilets.